Ultracoherent self-assembled diamond nanomechanics reveals superfluid dynamics: Device fabrication and optimization

 We fabricate our devices from single-crystal diamond substrates sourced from Element Six in two grades: electronic-grade (nitrogen impurity \SI{<1}{ppb}, dislocation density $\sim$\SI{e4}{cm^{-2}}), representing the purest available diamond ideal for assessing fundamental loss limits; and more readily available optical-grade (nitrogen impurity \SI{200}{}-\SI{300}{ppb}), providing a lower bound on optimal mechanical performance.

-The fabrication begins by coating the diamond substrates with a 200-nm PECVD silicon nitride (SiN) used as a hard mask in future steps, followed by spin-coating with \SI{340}{nm} ZEP-520A resist.
+The fabrication process flow is shown in Fig.~\ref{fig:SI_fabflow}, and begins by coating the diamond substrates with a 200-nm PECVD silicon nitride (SiN) layer used as a hard mask in future steps, followed by spin-coating with \SI{340}{nm} ZEP-520A resist.
 A thin conductive layer (5-nm gold) is deposited via electron-beam evaporation to reduce charging during electron-beam lithography.
 After lithographic exposure, the gold layer is chemically removed, and the ZEP resist is developed using N50 developer.
 The pattern is subsequently transferred into the SiN hard mask via reactive ion etching (RIE) using a $\mathrm{CF_4/C_4F_8}$ gas mixture.
 ZEP residues are then stripped by overnight immersion in PG remover at 80°C. Oxygen plasma vertical RIE is used to etch the pattern \SI{800}{nm} deep into the diamond substrate.

 To preserve sidewall smoothness during the critical isotropic undercut step, a conformal 40-nm alumina coating is applied using atomic layer deposition (ALD).
 A brief argon-chlorine RIE step selectively removes the top alumina layer, exposing the diamond surface for subsequent undercutting.
 High-power isotropic oxygen plasma etching then undercuts and releases the diamond devices, resulting in a controlled 5-\si{\micro\meter} trench beneath each structure, which prevents unintended adhesion to the trench floor.
 Device thicknesses and uniformity are verified via scanning electron microscopy (SEM).
 The alumina protection ensures exceptionally smooth sidewalls necessary for consistent and reproducible van der Waals (vdW) adhesion.